-Core Laboratories approximately 4,600 employees operate in over 50 countries around the globe.
-In 2017 these employees worked 9.3 million man hours.
-This is down from our employee high of 5000+ employees in 2014 due to market conditions.
+Core Laboratories 4,550 employees operate in over 50 countries around the globe.
+In 2018 these employees worked 9.4 million man hours.
+Our committed employees achieved one of the best safety performance ever having the fewest total accident and record low TRIR.

-Our committed employees achieved arguably one of the best safety performance ever having the fewest total accident and record low TRIR.
-Safety gains were driven by exceptional results from the largest Companies in our Reservoir Description Segment, representing 77% of our employees, setting record low results of TRIR 0.19/63% improvement and LTIR 0.06/65%
+Safety gains were driven by exceptional results from the largest Companies in our Reservoir Description Segment, representing 75% of our employees, setting record low results of TRIR 0.14 and LTIR 0.06.
+Increased activity in our Production Enhancement segment resulted in a personnel increase of 20% (298 new hires) and resulted in a short service worker incident rate of 62% higher than any other year.